 What Is a Fiduciary?

 A fiduciary manages the monetary benefits of another person.
-That person receiving financial benefits is a beneficiary.
-For a veteran beneficiary, this can encompass the management of their VA benefits and other income they may collect.
-The veteran can choose someone, or the VA will appoint a fiduciary to step in and handle such affairs.
+The person receiving financial benefits is a beneficiary.
+For a veteran beneficiary, this can encompass the management of their VA benefits as well as other income they collect.
+The veteran can choose someone they’d like to manage their accounts, or the VA will appoint a fiduciary to step in and handle such affairs.

 Situations that may affect a veteran’s ability to manage their financial assets might involve injury, disease, or age.
 The VA will only appoint a fiduciary after the appropriate medical documentation or court jurisdiction has been delivered to them.

 How a VA Fiduciary Can Help a Veteran